 Assessment of student learning, not faculty ratings, is the major outcome now demanded from evaluators and accreditors, and school administrators have been generally more engaged in rating faculty than in improving student learning.
 Although some advocates of student ratings argue that student learning should not be a component of faculty evaluation, I disagree.
 Student learning is the only outcome that, in itself, can justify the maintenance of educational institutions.
 Faculty are the primary group responsible for both the curriculum and for the maintenance of an environment conducive to learning.
 In evaluating faculty, programs and institutions, it is simply good management to monitor learning outcomes at all scales.
-As an outcome, student learning is more important than student satisfaction, and to act otherwise communicates that happy customers are more important than a learning community.
+As an outcome, student learning is more important than student satisfaction, and to act otherwise communicates that happy customers are more important than an educated populace.
 Such an approach subverts the goals and missions of colleges and universities.
-Most faculty welcome evaluation that is based on the work being done, rather than review based primarily on personal attributes that they perceive are slanted toward how well they are liked by others.
+Most faculty welcome evaluation that is based on the work they do and are asked to do, rather than review based primarily on personal attributes that they perceive are slanted toward how well they are liked by an audience.